Jump to section

 These are the most common risk factors associated with grape poisoning.

-Diagnosis of grape toxicity is based on a history of grape ingestion, symptoms, and a blood test.
+Diagnosis of grape toxicity is based on a history of grape ingestion, signs, and blood tests.
 Pieces of undigested grapes in the vomit or feces may be the best indication if you didn’t see the incident, especially when this is combined with lethargy, general weakness, and lack of appetite.
 If you’re not sure, a history of your dog’s activities may be helpful.
 If you think your dog has ingested a baked product, you should check the list of ingredients for currents or grape-based sweeteners and bring a sample along for the veterinarian to examine.
 In the later stages, a blood test will show kidney failure with increases in BUN (blood urea nitrogen), as well as creatinine, phosphorus, and calcium.
 The veterinarian will need to rule out other toxicities which could also cause kidney failure, especially if the poisoning incident was unobserved.

 If you think your dog has been poisoned, it’s a good idea to call a poison help-line for instructions on immediate treatment.
 Follow the advice of the agent exactly and take your dog to see a veterinarian as soon as possible.